controlm/automation-api-community-solutions/9-ctm-aws-integrations/ctm-and-aws-glue/README.md

 ```

-\* Fill in the appropriate objects like the Control-M Sever, Application, Host and Connection Profile that was deplopyed earlier <br> <br>
+\* Fill in the appropriate objects like the Control-M Sever, Application, Host and Connection Profile that was deployed earlier <br> <br>
 ### Step 4 - ``Running The AWS Glue Job``

 <br>